amundsen-io/amundsen/metadata/docs/proxy/atlas_proxy.md

 client.typedefs.create(data=typedef_dict)
 ```

-### Add required fields
-We need to add some extra fields to atlas in order to get all the information needed for the amundsen frontend.
-Adding those extra attributes in the super type entity definition would be handy to keep them in once place.

-[TBD - How to add attributes definition]

 ### Assign superType to entity definitions
 Assign newly created TABLE_ENTITY entity as super type to the entity definitions you want to behave like tables.
 in the code snippet below, `'hive_table' and 'rdbms_table'` would be affected.